bernardpeh/practical-symfony-3/manuscript/Introduction.md

 ## Reinstalling Symfony

-Some directories are needed by Symfony but they are not version controlled (eg. the /bin directory).
+Some directories are needed by Symfony but they are not version controlled (eg. the bin directory).
 In case they have been deleted accidentally, you can reinstall the packages.
 The re-installation process will not mess up with your existing code.
 That's the beauty of being modular.

 ```
 rm -rf vendor